 Throughout the years, many printers relied on DPLenticular to make the move to lenticular printing.
 Daniel Pierret sees several reasons for that: “We are not the only supplier of lenticular material on the market, but the combination of sales and service makes us unique.
 In 2005 Gilles Letouche joined the company and Bob Marriott in 2007.
 They brought solid hands-on technical experience to our team and have been instrumental in building long term relationships with our customers.
 Lenticular printing is no rocket science, but without initial training and support, it is very difficult to achieve good results.
 Every printer has to go through the same learning curve, and we help them in acquiring the basic knowledge about the technology.
 Once they have that experience, they can manage on their own.”

 Abundant availability of lenticular stock material

 According to Daniel Pierret, another reason for this success is the abundant availability of lenticular stock material.
 “Most companies reduced their stock levels, but since printers rely on our stock levels to respond quickly to market demand, we did exactly the opposite.
-With success, and I must thank my partner Rüdiger Finze for this.
-He always encouraged us in this way.
-We store not less than 9 different Lenstar™ lens designs and a total of 42 different articles in our warehouse.
+With success,… We store not less than 9 different Lenstar™ lens designs and a total of 42 different articles in our warehouse.
 Thanks to this large stock in the centrally located port of Antwerp, we are able to deliver our European customers in the shortest delivery times possible.
 A huge advantage compared to some of the other vendors on the market.”

 Collaboration with the main players in the printing market